mafranks/duplicate_exclusions_list/README.md

 pip install python-dotenv
 ```

+# Limitations

+Current API calls prevent duplicating Threat type exclusions.
+If you have any of those in your exclusions list, you will need to manually duplicate those exclusions.

 # Usage

 When you first run the script you'll get authenticated and then presented with a list of organizations you belong to.